October 29, 2019

 A cohort of four University of Chicago undergraduate research assistants and faculty advisors will embark on the second annual Galápagos Urbanization & Sustainable Development study.
 The 6-week research study, led jointly by the Mansueto Institute for Urban Innovation and the Program on the Global Environment (PGE), will explore evolution of the built environment and resource consumption on the Galápagos Islands.
 Read more.

 Around the world, informal settlements stem from all sorts of social and economic ills that don’t have easy solutions.
 But, these communities share a common trait: a lack of connectivity.
-Luis Bettencourt and a group of research partners have been exploring that lack of connectivity, in essence, as a math problem, and developing new tools that use topology to improve conditions in these urban areas.
-In this article by PNAS, Bettencourt discusses how using big data blended with community-based knowledge can impact our understanding of slums as well as inform interventions that seek to better connect them.
+Luis Bettencourt and a group of research partners have been exploring that as a math problem, and developing new tools that use topology to improve conditions in these urban areas.
+Read this PNAS article for more.

 What’s the mathematical model behind our streets and neighborhoods?
 Is it possible to create the topology of a universally accessible city?
 Read more in Luis Bettencourt, Christa Breslford and Taylor Martin’s latest article in SIAM News, the journal for the Society for Industrial and Applied Mathematics.